mikul1999-pixel/homelab/README.md

 # Homelab

 This repository exists to document my self‑hosted home server.
-It includes service configurations, Docker stacks, networking, security, and operational notes.
+It includes service configurations, Docker stacks, networking, security, and operational notes. <br><br>
+**Note:** Most files in the repo are templates or sanitized versions (no sensitive data or domain names)

 ---
 <br>